 We understand how difficult it can be to navigate the fancy vocabulary that litters the world of finance.
-Every time I hear ‘investment speak’ on my TV I’m reminded of a playful line in the 2015 Oscar-nominated film The Big Short: “Wall Street loves to use confusing terms to make you think only they can do what they do.
+When you hear ‘investment speak’ on your TV you may be reminded of a playful line in the 2015 Oscar-nominated film The Big Short: “Wall Street loves to use confusing terms to make you think only they can do what they do.
 Or even better, for you to just leave them…alone.”
 Personal finance shouldn’t be complicated and you deserve to have a clear understanding of your finances.

 Knowing frequently used financial terms can equip you with the tools you need to make informed financial decisions.
 We think it’s about time you had clear explanations of some commonly used finance terms.
 Whether you’ve been investing for decades or are just starting out, being familiar with these terms can be helpful in planning your future.